cr7799/c2-framework/README.md

 ## 📖 Overview

-The **C2 Framework** is a complete remote administration solution consisting of:
+This **Command & Control (C2) framework** is a complete remote administration solution consisting of:

 - A lightweight **Flask‑based C2 server** with a modern web dashboard.
 - A **stealthy PowerShell backdoor** that connects to the server, executes commands, and returns output.